 Meetings, chats and quick catch-ups are an essential part of student life, JCU recommends and supports a single app for student communication:

 Looking for software that you can install on your computer while studying at JCU?
 We have a variety of free and subsidised software available to students.
 Available software can be found on the Software Supplier Agreements and Offers.

 While studying at JCU, you have access to Microsoft Office 365 which includes OneDrive for file storage.
 Your JCU O365 account comes with 5TB of cloud storage and gives you the flexibility of having your documents accessible online from multiple locations and from multiple devices.
 There is also enough space available to back up your important content, just in case.

 Looking for software that you can install on your own computer while studying at JCU?
 We have a variety of free and subsidised software available to students.
 Available software can be found on the Software Supplier Agreements and Offers page.

 The university computer labs, known as GATCF Labs (General Access & Teaching Computer Facilities), allow access to software, computers and the internet 24x7 across Townsville, Cairns and Mackay campuses.

 We have printers across both the Townsville and Cairns Campuses.
 The service known as JCU CopyPrint requires your JCU student card to print, scan & copy, so make sure you have your card with you when on campus.
 For information regarding acquiring a card, or misplaced cards, see Student Cards.

-You can connect to JCU printers from your Windows or OSX laptop, while on campus, see the following guides for further instructions:
+You can connect to JCU printers from your Windows or OSX laptop, as well as your Apple iPhone or iPad while on campus, see the following guides for further instructions: